corelayer/CoreLayer.Citrix.Adc.Nitro/README.md

             var command = NitroCommandFactory.Create<YourCommand>(<YourClient>);

-You will notice 2 required parameters still to be specified. \<YourCommand> is where you would enter any of the pre-made commands (eg. ServerGetCommand, LbvserverAddCommand,...). \<YourClient> is an instance of the NitroHttpClient, which will hold the information specific to your connection.
-The client requires another 2 objects to be initialized: credentials in the form of NitroLoginRequestData, and connectionsettings in the form of NitroServiceConnectionSettings.
+You will notice 2 required parameters still to be specified. \<YourCommand> is where you would enter any of the pre-made commands (eg. ServerGetCommand, LbvserverAddCommand,...). \<YourClient> is an instance of the NitroServiceClient, which will hold the information specific to your connection.
+The client requires another 3 objects to be initialized: credentials in the form of NitroLoginRequestData, connectionsettings in the form of NitroServiceConnectionSettings, and NitroHttpClientCertificateValidation set to enabled or disabled.
 Creating these and the client would look something like this:

             var credentials = new NitroLoginRequestData("username", "password");

-            var connectionSettings = new NitroServiceConnectionSettings(<YourUri>, true,
+            var connectionSettings = new NitroServiceConnectionSettings(<YourUri>,
             3600, NitroServiceConnectionAuthenticationMethod.AutomaticHeaderInjection);

-            var client = new NitroHttpClient(credentials, connectionSettings);
+            var client = new NitroServiceClient(credentials, connectionSettings, NitroHttpClientCertificateValidation.<enabled/disabled_value>);
-As You can see, NitroLoginRequestData only requires your username and password, while NitroServiceConnectionSettings requires 4 parameters.
+As You can see, NitroLoginRequestData only requires your username and password, while NitroServiceConnectionSettings requires 3 parameters.
 - \<YourUri> : The Uri pointing to your citrix ADC.
-- validateServerCertificate: a bool representing wether or not to validate the server certificate when connecting.
 - TimeOut: TimeOut in seconds.
 - NitroServiceConnectionAuthenticationMethod: the authentication method, choice of: AutomaticHeaderInjection, AutomaticLogin and ManualLogin.

+The extra parameter NitroHttpClientCertificateValidation determines wether or not to validate the certificate.
+Setting this to Disabled is only advised when you are certain you trust what you are connecting to.

 Once your client is made, you can start making commands with it.
 The most straightforward command to make would be a GET(ALL) command, because it needs no extra information.
 eg.